vignesh7605/VLSI-LAB-EXP-4/README.md

-# VLSI-LAB-EXP-4
-## SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS
+**SIMULATION AND IMPLEMENTATION OF SEQUENTIAL LOGIC CIRCUITS**

-## AIM:
+**AIM:**

- To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Xilinx ISE.
+ To simulate and synthesis SR, JK, T, D - FLIPFLOP, COUNTER DESIGN using Vivado 2023.3.

-## APPARATUS REQUIRED:

-Xilinx 14.7
-Spartan6 FPGA

-## PROCEDURE:
+**APPARATUS REQUIRED:**

+Vivado 2023.3

+**PROCEDURE:**

-STEP:1  Start  the Xilinx navigator, Select and Name the New project.
+STEP:1 Start the Vivado, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.

 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.

 STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save it.

-STEP:5  Select the Behavioral Simulation in the Source Window and click the check syntax.
+STEP:5 Select the Behavioural Simulation in the Source Window and click the check syntax.

 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.
-STEP:7  Select the Implementation in the Sources Window and select the required file in the Processes Window.
-STEP:8  Select Check Syntax from the Synthesize  XST Process.
-Double Click in the  FloorplanArea/IO/Logic-Post Synthesis process in the User Constraints process group.
-UCF(User constraint File) is obtained.
-STEP:9  In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.
-STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.
-STEP:11  On the board, by giving required input, the LEDs starts to glow light, indicating the output.

-## SR FLIPFLOP:
-### Logic Diagram:
+**SR FLIPFLOP:**

+**LOGIC DIAGRAM:**

 ![image](https://github.com/navaneethans/VLSI-LAB-EXP-4/assets/6987778/77fb7f38-5649-4778-a987-8468df9ea3c3)

-### Verilog Code:
+**VERILOG CODE:**

 ```
 module srff(s,r,clk,rst,q);
 input s,r,clk,rst;